opensearch-project/documentation-website/_observing-your-data/alerting/per-cluster-metrics-monitors.md

 ## Painless triggers

-Painless scripts define triggers for cluster metrics monitors, similar to query or bucket-level monitors that are defined using the extraction query definition option.
-Painless scripts are comprised of at least one statement and any additional functions you wish to run.
+Painless scripts define triggers for cluster metrics monitors, similar to per query or per bucket monitors, which are defined using the extraction query definition option.
+Painless scripts are composed of at least one statement and any additional functions you wish to run.

 The cluster metrics monitor supports up to **ten** triggers.